Tejas-H5/MacroRunner/README.md

 </summary>

-> Use `newFile()` to create a new output file as an `EditableObject` object.Text can be provided to set it's initial text.
+> Use `newFile()` to create a new output file as an `EditableObject` object.
+Text can be provided to set it's initial text.

 </details>